Armouring of a frictional interface by mechanical noise: Stopping well

 For example, if $P_w(w) \sim w^k$ at small $w$, we predict that

 \paragraph{Energy at entry}

-We will now argue that the density of kinetic energy with which the particle enters the final well, $P(\mathcal{E})$, is finite at small $\mathcal{E}$.
+We will now argue that the density of kinetic energy with which the particle enters the final well is finite at small $\mathcal{E}$ (which is the only range of $P(\mathcal{E})$ that matters for the result above).
 For one realisation, $\mathcal{E}$ results from passing many wells with random widths.
 If its kinetic energy is much larger than the potential energy of the typical wells, it will not stop.
 We thus consider that the particle energy has decreased up to some typical kinetic energy $E_0$ of the order of the typical potential energy $\kappa \langle w^2 \rangle / 8$.
-If the particle exits the next well, at exit it will have a kinetic energy $\mathcal{K} = E_0 - \Delta E(E_0, w)$.
-For a given $E_0$ and distributed $w$, we have:
+If the particle exits the well, at exit it will have a kinetic energy $\mathcal{K} = E_0 - \Delta E(E_0, w)$.
+For a given $E_0$ and distributed $w$ the kinetic energy with which the particle enters the next well is distributed as:

 It thus implies that: